oracle/solaris-userland/components/openldap/README.md

 `pkg.depend.bypass-generate=libsasl2.so.3` entries to prevent pkglint from reporting error "duplicate depend actions".

-### openldap-client.p5m
+## Packaging file openldap-client.p5m

 Includes the same dependeny as openldap-server.p5m on libsasl2.

-*OpenLDAP library libldap*
+### /usr/lib/libldap_r*.so

-Up until now (2.4.x) in Solaris distribution the libldap.so library has been a link to the MT HOT library libldap_r.so.
-With 2.6.x libldap_r.so has officially been renamed libldap.so.
-For backward compatibility we continue to provide libldap\_r.so and also the SONAME compatibility links to libldap_r-2.4.so.2 and liblber-2.1.so.2
+In the Solaris distribution of OpenLDAP 2.4.x the libldap.so library was a link to the MT HOT library `libldap_r.so`.
+With 2.6.x `libldap_r.so` has officially been renamed `libldap.so`.
+For backward compatibility we continue to provide `libldap_r.so` and also the SONAME compatibility links to `libldap_r-2.4.so.2` and `liblber-2.1.so.2`.